We’re going to help you love speaking English at work.

-So, when you ask a question to someone at your work, begin by saying “I want to ask a question.”
+So, when you ask a question in English at work, begin by saying “I want to ask a question.”
 If you have an idea you want to explain, say “I have an idea” before telling the person about it.
 If you want to explain something, say “Let me explain, please.”

 This way, your co-workers will know not to interrupt you until your question, idea or explanation is finished.
 They will also know to give you an answer or response afterwards.

 Especially when you are still becoming comfortable using workplace English around new people, this communication strategy is very helpful.

 Similarly, be aware of your intonation when speaking.
 Especially if intonation in English is very different from your native language, you will need to pay attention to these details in order to have successful communication.

 For example, if you ask a question and forget to raise your pitch at the end, the person you’re speaking to may not know to answer you.

 If you say something with no intonation—very flatly—your co-workers may think you are bored or uninterested.
 They may not know how to read your emotions and that can cause problems in the workplace.

 8. Practice Common Scenarios with a Native Speaker